-There were no incidents which impacted or had the potential to impact the water quality, but not the safety, of the water supplied during the reporting period.
+There were no incidents which impacted the safety or quality of drinking water supplied during the reporting period.

 3.3 Staff and Resourcing for Water Operations Department

 The staff that are involved in the water operations department and their relevant qualifications are listed in the table below.